SarSanHer/Master-Thesis/GWAS.md

 ### 2. Quality analysis
-In this step we filter the imputed data, keeping only the SNPs
+In this step we filter the imputed data, keeping only the SNPs we found to be in equlibrium before.
+We also apply the same filters as before (maf, geno, mind).

-Check again same parameters we did before filtering and impotation to get a general overview of how our data looks after the treatment.
-We use the same commands as before:
 **2.1 Create plink files**

-    ./plink --vcf <ctrl.vcf.gz> --make-bed --double-id --allow-no-sex --out <ctrl_plink>
     ./plink --vcf <case.vcf.gz> --make-bed --double-id --allow-no-sex --out <case_plink>

 **2.2 Filtering**
  We extract the same SNPs we found in equilibrium in the control ichip in the first data analysis step (prior imutation).
 We also filter out all SNPs that do not meet the quality criteria assessed in the first filtering step.